Pump Sizing in District Heating Networks

 Table of Contents

-Pump sizing determines whether a district heating network can be operated efficiently and economically.
-The flow rate is derived from the network heat output and the temperature spread, while the pump head results from the pressure losses along the most critical supply path.
-In well-designed networks, pump electricity consumption amounts to 1—2 % of the transported heat — with unfavourable dimensioning, especially in low-temperature networks with small temperature spreads, it can rise to 5—10 % and jeopardise the economics of the entire project.
+Pump sizing determines whether a district heating network can be run efficiently and economically.
+The flow rate follows from the network heat output and the temperature spread, while the pump head follows from the pressure losses along the most critical supply path.
+In a well-designed network, pump electricity consumption stays at 1—2 % of the transported heat.
+With unfavourable dimensioning, especially in low-temperature networks with small temperature spreads, it can climb to 5—10 % and put the economics of the whole project at risk.

 Central vs. decentralised pump concepts